Anderson Ruffin Abbott: Early life

-Anderson Abbott was born on 7 April 1837 in Toronto to Wilson Ruffin and Mary Ellen Toyer Abbott.
-His parents were Americans of African ancestry.
+Abbott was born on 7 April 1837 in Toronto to African Americans parents Wilson Ruffin and Mary Ellen Toyer Abbott.
 The Abbotts were a prominent Black family in Toronto, who had left Alabama—as free people of colour—after receiving a warning that their store was to be ransacked.
 After first living a short time in New York, they settled in Upper Canada in 1835 or 1836.
 Wilson Abbott soon began to purchase real estate, in and around Toronto, where he owned 48 properties by 1871.
 The senior Abbott also became active in politics.

-The family's prosperity allowed Anderson Abbott to receive an excellent education.
+The family's prosperity allowed the younger Abbott to receive an excellent education.
 He attended both private and public schools, including William King's school, in the black Elgin settlement (now North Buxton, Ontario).
 He was an honour student at the Toronto Academy and later attended Oberlin College in Ohio.
 He returned to Canada and in 1857, entered University College in Toronto and in 1858, became a medical student at the Toronto School of Medicine.
-He studied under Alexander Thomas Augusta, a black physician who was born in the U.S. Although he did not graduate, Abbott received a license to practise from the Medical Board of Upper Canada, in 1861, thus becoming the first Canadian-born Black physician.
+He studied under Alexander Thomas Augusta, a black physician who was born in the United States.
+Although he did not graduate, Abbott received a licence to practise from the Medical Board of Upper Canada, in 1861, thus becoming the first Canadian-born Black physician.